-There’s also a full kid’s menu with a little something for every palate: from shrimp and fish baskets to grilled-cheese and quesadilla options for pickier eaters.
+There’s also a full kid’s menu with a little something for every palate: from shrimp and fish baskets to grilled cheese and quesadilla options for pickier eaters.

 Given the breadth of the Shrimp Basket menu, you’re unlikely to be left wanting for something that suits your taste buds (and the culinary cravings of the moment).
-Naturally you’ve got a wide array of beer, cocktails, and other adult beverages—plus non-alcoholic drinks—with which to wash down your meal.
+Naturally, you’ve got a wide array of beer, cocktails, and other adult beverages—plus non-alcoholic drinks—with which to wash down your meal.

 Read on for some Shrimp Basket menu highlights!

 It’s the name of the entire chain, isn’t it?
 The heap of hand-battered and lightly fried shrimp is one thing, but the sides are just as noteworthy: a corn fritter, a pair of hushpuppies, and Shrimp Basket’s “signature” shrimp slaw (plus another side of your choice).
-Shrimp’s only one of many options for the fried baskets; others include crab claw, oyster, and crawfish, not to mention popcorn shrimp.
+Shrimp is only one of many options for the fried baskets; others include crab claw, oyster, and crawfish, not to mention popcorn shrimp.

 A standout feature of the Shrimp Basket menu is the ability to choose between grilled, blackened, or Cajuned shrimp, fish, or chicken-breast platters.
-The blackened whitefish option is a popular choice, and it comes with that same array of abovementioned sides.
+The blackened whitefish option is a popular choice, and it comes with that same array of the abovementioned sides.